-We believe banks, including DBSA, face moderate social risks.
+We believe banks, including development institutions such as DBSA, face moderate social risks.
 See our Social risk heat map for further information.

 Governance is highly relevant for DBSA.
 Corporate governance weaknesses can lead to a deterioration in a bank's credit quality, while governance strengths can benefit its credit profile.
 Governance risks are largely internal rather than externally driven.